cu-mkp/sandbox/docs/sp22_wei+yang_jianing+luxi_popup.md

 ## Pop-up Book and Collection of Miniatures: Table of Contents

-Below is the table of contents for the pop-up book, with links to the folios represented from the Edition of BnF Ms .Fr.
+Below is the table of contents for the pop-up book with links to the folios represented from the Edition of BnF Ms. Fr.
 640. Because of the form of our final project, the way these contents are displayed will be different from the “step-by-step” instructions found in Fr.
-640. Also, since our book is 3D and the [Visual Presentation of the Pop-up Book \[PDF\]](sp22_wei+yang_jianing+luxi_popup-presentation.pdf) is “flat,” we spend more than one page in the Presentation showing the pages “before and after” they have “popped up” or interacted with.
+640. Also, since our book is 3D and the [Visual Presentation of the Pop-up Book \[PDF\]](sp22_wei+yang_jianing+luxi_popup-presentation.pdf) is “flat,” we spend more than one page in the Presentation showing the pages “before and after” they have “popped up” or been interacted with.

 ### Chapter 1.
 Tools and the Book